Destinations

-Girl Scout Destinations, formerly Wider Opportunities or Wider Ops, are events for individual Girl Scouts (ages 11 – 18) hosted by GSUSA or individual Girl Scout councils.
+Girl Scout Destinations, formerly Wider Opportunities or Wider Ops, are events for individual Girl Scouts (ages 11 – 18) hosted by Girl Scouts of the USA (GSUSA) or individual Girl Scout councils.
 Most Destinations are held within the United States, though each year there are trips abroad, such as to allow participants to be part of the US delegation to another country's national jamboree, or a World Association of Girl Guides and Girl Scouts (WAGGGS) World Centre.
 They can range from two days to three weeks long.
 Most events are geared toward specified grade levels: Girl Scout Cadettes (6th - 8th grade), Girl Scout Seniors (9th and 10th grade), or Girl Scout Ambassadors (11th and 12th grade).
 Girls must go through an application process and sometimes an interview process before being chosen for a Destination.

 Destinations might be outdoor oriented, such as kayaking in Alaska, or career oriented such as learning about working for NASA.
 They generally fall into one of six categories: international, outdoors, science, people, apprenticeships, or getaways.
 Getaways do not require a destinations application.
 These Destinations allow girls to meet other Girl Scouts from around the United States and form lasting friendships.